Myth #1: Do healthy pets get fleas?

 While not a guarantee, it is true that a healthy animal is a much less attractive host for fleas.
 That's one of many good reasons to feed a high quality diet of natural food.
-However, even a healthy pet can get fleas in heavily infested regions, so keep a watchful eye out and use a natural flea repellent on all at-risk pets.
+However, even a healthy pet can get fleas in heavily infested regions, so keep a watchful eye out and use a natural flea and tick prevention for dogs and cats on all at-risk pets.

 "Carpets, bedding, pet beds, and upholstered furniture make cozy homes for fleas, flea eggs, and flea larvae"